Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Related Work

 \subsection{Explanation of 2D CNN predictions}

-Most methods provide the information for explaining the CNN predictions, that is, the decision-making process by a saliency map indicating which elements/regions of an input image contribute to the output score.
+Most interpretability methods provide the information for explaining the CNN predictions, that is, the decision-making process by a saliency map indicating which elements/regions of an input image contribute to the output score.
 For 2D-CNN taking a single image as an input, many types of methods for generating such a saliency map have been proposed \cite{partialgrad,revbp,shap,pmlr-v70-koh17a,feraud2002methodology,arrieta2020explainable,baehrens2010explain,lime,survey21}.
-These methods are categorized into three types of methods: perturbation-based methods, activation-based methods and gradient-based methods.
+These are categorized into three types of methods: perturbation-based, activation-based and gradient-based.

 As a simple yet effective perturbation-based method, we review a method using the occlusion sensitivity analysis (OSA).
 The idea of the OSA-based method is straightforward.
 First, it measures the slight variation of the class score to occlusion in different regions of an input image using small perturbations of the image.
-Then, the resultant variation of each region is summarized as a saliency map called a sensitivity map of the input image.
+Then, the resultant score variation of each region is summarized as a saliency map called a sensitivity map of the input image.
 In the sensitivity map, the local image regions with significant variation are emphasized as the part that positively contributes to the class score.
 Accordingly, the occlusion sensitivity map can provide helpful information for understanding what image features contribute to a final decision and further implies why the network fails the classification.
 Meaningful Perturbation~\cite{meaningful} and Extremal Perturbation~\cite{ep} generate a saliency map opposite the OSA.
 These methods occlude the elements/regions with fewer contributions while remaining the elements/regions with significant contributions.

 Grad-CAM~\cite{gradcam} has been well known as one of the popular activation-based methods.
 The Grad-CAM generates a saliency as the weighted sum of the convolutional feature maps, where the gradient is used as the weight of each feature map.